-- Create a custom exam for your candidates, assessing them on their knowledge of a particular topic.
+Create a custom assessment for your candidates, assessing them on their knowledge of a particular topic.

-- Finish by running a case study and presentation task for your candidates.
-This will have the supplementary benefit of assessing time management and communication skills alongside any other attirbutes you want the candidate to showcase.
+Finish by running a case study and presentation task for your candidates.
+This will have the supplementary benefit of assessing time management and communication skills alongside any other attributes you want the candidate to showcase.

-Since the pandemic, video conferencing software has dramatically improved.
-You can now run virtual assessment centers, too, taking away the need to host candidates at your office and making the whole process cheaper and easier for both you and your candidates.
+Tip!
+Since the pandemic, video conferencing has finally become mainstream.
+You can now run virtual assessment centers, too, removing the need to host candidates at your office and making the whole process cheaper and easier for you and your candidates.

-And of course, we’re big advocates of using testing to assess candidates on their competency and knowledge.
+And, of course, we’re big advocates of using testing to assess candidates on their competencies and knowledge.

-Skills tests are a great way to put a candidate’s abilities to the test, going far beyond simply listing them on a resume.
-Not only are they great for you as hiring managers, but they offer candidates the chance to stand out from the crowd and showcase how good they really are in a fun and interactive way!
+Skills tests are a great way to test a candidate’s abilities, going far beyond simply listing them on a resume.
+Not only are they great for you as hiring managers, but they also offer candidates the chance to stand out from the crowd and showcase how good they really are in a fun and interactive way!

 Like the sound of that?
-Here’s how we can help you assess hard skills using Toggl Hire’s Smart Tests.
+Here’s how Toggl Hire can help you with hard skills testing.

 Step 1 – Create Skills Tests in 2 Clicks

 Setting up a skills test in Toggl Hire is super easy – in fact, it requires just two clicks!
-Our role-specific templates cover hiring across every department of your business, including technical, marketing, sales & support, and leadership!
+Our role-specific templates cover hiring across every department of your business, including technical, marketing, sales & support, leadership, and more!

-Our library of over 6,000 questions ensures every test is completely unique, eliminating the chance of cheating.
-Best of all, those questions are quality-checked by our team of Community Experts to ensure they accurately evaluate the exact hard skills needed to perform a job role!
+Our library of over 15,000 questions ensures every test is completely unique, eliminating the chance of cheating.
+Best of all, those questions are quality-checked by our team of Community Experts to ensure they accurately evaluate the exact hard skills needed to perform the job role!

-While we do most of the leg work for you, we appreciate every role, and every organization is unique.
-That’s why you can add as many bespoke questions to your Smart Tests as you need to cover every single one of your hard skills.
+While we do most of the legwork for you, we appreciate every role – and every organization – is unique.
+That’s why you can add as many bespoke questions to your Smart Tests as you need to cover every single one of your must-have hard skills.